Optimizing small BERTs trained for German NER: Fine-tuning Techniques for NER

 \subsection{Fine-tuning with \acl{LCRF} with \ac{NER}-Rule ($\mathrm{LCRF}_\mathrm{NER}$)}

-Another approach to tackle inconsistent \ac{IOB} tagging during fine-tuning of a \ac{BERT} is based on \acfp{LCRF} which are a modification of \acfp{CRF}, both proposed by \citet{lafferty_conditional_2001}. \acp{LCRF} are a common approach to train neural networks that model a sequential task and are therefore well suited for fine-tuning \ac{NER}.
+Another approach to tackle inconsistent \ac{IOB} tagging during fine-tuning of a \ac{BERT} is based on \acfp{LCRF} which are a modification of Conditional Random fields, both proposed in \citep{lafferty_conditional_2001}. \acp{LCRF} are a common approach to train neural networks that model a sequential task and are therefore well suited for fine-tuning \ac{NER}.
 The basic idea is to take into account the classification of the neighboring sequence members when classifying an element of a sequence.

 The output $Y=(y_1,y_2,\ldots,y_n)\in \mathbb{R}^{n\times \gamma}$ of our neural network for the \ac{NER} task consists of a sequence of $n$ vectors whose dimension corresponds to the number of classes $\gamma\in\mathbb{N}$. \ac{LCRF} introduce so-called transition values $\mathfrak{T}$ which are a matrix $W^{\mathfrak{T}}$ of trainable weights, in the basic approach: $\mathfrak{T}:=W^{\mathfrak{T}}\in\mathbb{R}^{\gamma \times \gamma}$.
 An entry $\mathfrak{T}_{i,j}$ of this matrix $\mathfrak{T}$ can be seen as the potential that a tag of class $i$ is followed by a tag of class $j$.
 In one of the easiest forms of \acp{LCRF} which we choose, decoding aims to find the sequence $C^{p}:=\left\{c^{p}_1,c^{p}_2,\ldots,c^{p}_n \right\} \in \left\{1,2,\ldots,\gamma \right\}^{n}$ with the highest sum of corresponding transition values and elements of the corresponding output vectors as shown in eq. ~\eqref{eq:lcrf}.